tophat8855/gProject-frontend/README.md

 # Carfree Commute

-This app was created to allow a user to keep track of the miles they travel on foot, by bike, bus, and BART, as wells as the emissions they save by choosing human-powered or public transit.
+This app was created to allow a user to keep track of the miles they travel on foot, by bike, bus, and BART, as well as the emissions they save by choosing human-powered or public transit.

 # Backend